TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 12/Romans 12.6.md

 ---

-And having gifts differing according to the grace that was given to us, whether prophecy, [let us prophesy] according to the proportion of our faith;
+Having gifts differing according to the grace that was given to us, if prophecy, let us prophesy according to the proportion of our faith;